KorPro vs Kubecost

 No. KorPro focuses on identifying unused resources and estimating savings from cleanup.
 It doesn't provide showback/chargeback or cost allocation by team/namespace like Kubecost does.

-Ready to Clean Up Your Kubernetes Clusters?
+Ready to Cut Your Kubernetes & Cloud Costs?